Sobeston/zig.guide/docs/chapter-0.md

 }
 ```

-!!! note "(note: make sure your file is using spaces for indentation, LF line endings and UTF-8 encoding!)"
+!!! note "note: make sure your file is using spaces for indentation, LF line endings and UTF-8 encoding!"

 Use `zig run main.zig` to build and run it.
 In this example `Hello, World!` will be written to stderr, and is assumed to never fail.